mei-friend/mei-friend.github.io/_docs/basic/settings.md

 More information [here]({{ site.baseurl }}/docs/advanced/facsimile)

+### Use GitHub Actions

+This option allows you to hide or show available GitHub Actions when navigating within the repository in the GitHub menu.

 ### Handle editorial content

 - **Show `<supplied>` elements:** Highlight supplied elements in the notation panel (default: on).